dineshbali18/GDP-2/README.md

 To securely store user details, save their information like name, email, and password in a database.\
 Use a strong hash (like bcrypt) to protect passwords, and enable multi-factor authentication for extra security.\
 Encrypt sensitive data and ensure it’s protected during transmission and storage.\

+**Implementation of financial reports in Bearcat Finance** \
+Generate summaries of income, expenses, and category-based spending for selected periods. \
+Calculate totals and compare against budgets to highlight overspending. \
+Store each report with key details, and use tools like JasperReports or Apache POI to generate user-friendly PDFs or Excel files.